Essential Registration Information

 See also: Academic Catalog: Incomplete Grades - http://www.csbsju.edu/academics/catalog/academic-policies-and-regulations/grades/incomplete-grades

-Minnesota students eligible for the Minnesota Grant Program must register for a minimum of 15 credits each semester to receive a Minnesota Grant at the full-time student rate.
+Minnesota students eligible for the Minnesota Grant Program must register for and attend a minimum of 15 credits each semester to receive a Minnesota Grant at the full-time student rate.
 Students who register for 12-14 credits may still receive a Minnesota Grant, but the award amount will be substantially reduced.

 For all other financial aid programs, 12 credits is considered full-time.